-IX.
+IV.
 Certain Disclaimers

 The information contained in this Annual Report expresses only the views of the applicable party.
 An explanation of the significance of any such information may be obtained from the applicable party; provided, however, that no information provided by any party is incorporated in this Annual Report.
-The County and the SOCPFA undertake no responsibility to oppose any revision or withdrawal of such information contained in this Annual Report.
+The County undertakes no responsibility to oppose any revision or withdrawal of such information contained in this Annual Report.

-To the extent the County or the SOCPFA provides information in this Annual Report, the County and the SOCPFA are not obligated to present or update information in future Annual Reports.
+To the extent the County provides information in this Annual Report, the County is not obligated to present or update information in future Annual Reports.
 Investors are advised to refer to the Official Statement for the Bonds for information concerning the initial delivery of and security for the Bonds.

-By providing the information in this Annual Report, the County and the SOCPFA do not imply or represent (a) that all information provided in this Annual Report is material to investors' decisions regarding investment in the Bonds, (b) the completeness or accuracy of any financial, operational or other information not included herein or in the Official Statement, (c) that no changes, circumstances or events have occurred since the date of this Annual Report (other than as contained herein), or (d) that no other information exists which may have a bearing on the County's financial condition, the security for the Bonds or an investor's decision to buy, sell or hold the Bonds.
+By providing the information in this Annual Report, the County does not imply or represent (a) that all information provided in this Annual Report is material to investors' decisions regarding investment in the Bonds, (b) the completeness or accuracy of any financial, operational or other information not included herein or in the Official Statement, (c) that no changes, circumstances or events have occurred since the date of this Annual Report (other than as contained herein), or (d) that no other information exists which may have a bearing on the County's financial condition, the security for the Bonds or an investor's decision to buy, sell or hold the Bonds.

-The information set forth in this Annual Report or incorporated in this Annual Report has been furnished by the County and the SOCPFA and is believed to be accurate and reliable but is not guaranteed as to accuracy or completeness.
+The information set forth in this Annual Report or incorporated in this Annual Report has been furnished by the County, and is believed to be accurate and reliable but is not guaranteed as to accuracy or completeness.
 Statements contained in or incorporated by this Annual Report which involves estimates, forecasts or other matters of opinion, whether or not expressly so described herein, are intended solely as such and are not to be construed as representations of fact.
-Further, expressions of opinion contained in this Annual Report or incorporated in this Annual Report are subject to change without notice and the delivery of this Annual Report will not, under any circumstances, create any implication that there has been no change in the affairs of the County and the SOCPFA.
+Further, expressions of opinion contained in this Annual Report or incorporated in this Annual Report are subject to change without notice and the delivery of this Annual Report will not, under any circumstances, create any implication that there has been no change in the affairs of the County.

-No statement contained in this Annual Report should be construed as a prediction or representation about future financial performance of the County and the SOCPFA.
+No statement contained in this Annual Report should be construed as a prediction or representation about future financial performance of the County.
 Historical results presented herein may not be indicative of future operating results.

-The information set forth herein, including information provided by others or incorporated by reference, is believed by the County and the SOCPFA to be reliable but has not been independently verified by the County and the SOCPFA and is not guaranteed as to accuracy by the County and the SOCPFA.
+The information set forth herein, including information provided by others or incorporated by reference, is believed by the County to be reliable but has not been independently verified by the County and is not guaranteed as to accuracy by the County.